Brand development that increases sales velocity, guaranteed.

 Hopefully, you would have trademarked your brand, which will afford you some protection against unscrupulous thievery.
 Don’t be shy about trademarking multiple aspects of your brand and product line — hey, “jelly cheeseburgers” briefly seemed like a good idea to someone.

 Diligence with regard to trademarking your brand is crucial.
-You can’t necessarily predict what element will catch on with the public over time — sometimes it turns out to be something that you didn’t necessarily coin but which was undeniably the result of an association with your brand.
+You can’t necessarily predict what element will catch on with the public over time — sometimes it turns out to be something that you didn’t necessarily coin, but which was undeniably the result of an association with your brand.
 For example, “tweet” wasn’t always owned by Twitter, but was originally trademarked by a developer in 2008.
 Moreover, it wasn’t something that Twitter’s marketing and development team created — it was born from somewhere within the legion of users.
 Twitter ultimately won the trademark in 2011, but it might slip from the social media giant’s fingers anyway, since it has entered into the lexicon as a verb.
-Brand terms and product names that enter into general use can fall into public domain, and can furthermore occasionally exist long after the product has died.
+Brand terms and product names that enter into general use can fall into the public domain, and can furthermore occasionally exist long after the product has died.

 Fun fact: Did you know that heroin was originally the trademarked name of a 19th century product that was used to wean drug addicts off of morphine?
 Well… it worked.